dolmades/dolmades-cli/README.md

  targetCall
 ```

 This command is optional.
-If omitted the dolma will launch using the target launcher and allow the user to select one of all installed targets i.e. lnk-files created during the installation.
+If omitted the dolmade will launch using the target launcher and allow the user to select one of all installed targets i.e. lnk-files created during the installation.
 Sometimes it is desirable to launch a specific executable and then this option can be used to set the exe-binary.

 ```
 TARGETARGS